Here is a good example of how the weather can impact your gardening adventure.

 When watering your plants it is critical to keep the water on the roots and not on the plants themselves, this allows the plants to retain the water you provide them and keeps the plants from getting diseases.

 Even when you have survived the Spring and Summer challenges that the weather can bring you as a gardener, you are not done yet.
 The Fall can bring challenges that you need to be prepared for.
 You will need to stay tuned to weather forecasts to know if the summer heat extends into the Fall or if the frost of Fall comes early and you need to protect or harvest your crop early.

-Recap on Weather Impacts on Gardening
+Recap on How the Weather can Impact your Gardening Adventure?

 As you expand your gardening knowledge you will also be expanding your awareness of weather patterns and daily forecasts to help you become a better gardener and improve your adventure in gardening.